KingSolomon1954/cpp-bootstrap/Readme.md

   theme
 - [Doxygen](https://www.doxygen.nl/) for internal API
 - [PlantUML](https://plantuml.com/) to auto build diagrams
-- Makefile auto-generates PlantUML files into PNG files.
+- Makefile auto-generates PlantUML files into PNG files
-- Create or modify PlantUML files in `docs/src/images/src`.
+- Create or modify PlantUML files in `docs/src/images/src`
-- Suffix for PlantUML files must be `.pum`l
+- Suffix for PlantUML files must be `.puml`
-- Find auto created `.png`'s in `docs/src/images/pub`.
+- Find auto created `.png`'s in `docs/src/images/pub`
-- Recommend creating diagrams with [Drawio](https://www.drawio.com/) and place drawio source files in `docs/src/images/src`.
+- Recommend creating diagrams with [Drawio](https://www.drawio.com/) and place drawio source files in `docs/src/images/src`
-- Then export drawio diagram as a PNG into docs/src/images/pub
+- Then export drawio diagram as a PNG into `docs/src/images/pub`

+## Conan

+- Setup as a consumer of Conan libraries, not a producer
+- Uses Conan lockfiles for locking down library versions for stable repeatable builds
+- Conan library repository cache is on the build container

 ## Containerized Tools